 Magistrate Judge Tony N. Leung

 Wilson, et al. v.
 Corning, Inc. – “In recognition of the current efforts locally and nationally to protect persons from unnecessary potential exposure to COVID-19,” the U.S. District Court for the District of Minnesota in St. Paul sua sponte ordered the parties’ in-person settlement conference scheduled for March 25, 2020, be conducted remotely.
 Due to the ongoing COVID-19 pandemic, the Court issued a Notice on January 13, 2021 stating that the settlement conference, currently set for February 10, 2021, will not take place in person.
 Instead, the settlement conference “will take place by alternative means, such as participation by phone or video conference.”
 The Court further indicated that a party may request the conference be rescheduled if the party is not able “to participate by alternative means or have health concerns about such participation.”
 In an Amended Order For Settlement Conference, the conference was rest to be held on April 21, 2021 at 10:00 a.m.
 According to the Order each counsel who will actually try the case and each party, with settlement authority, must be physically present in the courthouse and “electronic availability shall not be deemed to be in compliance with [the] Order.”
-(Case No. 0:13-cv-00210, presiding before Senior District Judge Donovan W. Frank; March 17, 2020, January 13, 2021 and January 21, 2021).
+On March 19, 2021, the Court issued an Order indicating that due the COVID-19 pandemic the settlement conference will not take place in person but rather by alternative means.
+(Case No. 0:13-cv-00210, presiding before Senior District Judge Donovan W. Frank; March 17, 2020, January 13, 2021, January 21, 2021 and March 19, 2021).

 District of Delaware (Wilmington)